 Assuming projects progress the client will inevitably end up making an application to the GPhC to register the pharmacy premises.
 This is another area where we are increasingly being asked to advise, as the GPhC is deliberately vague about what they expect to see in an application or during a physical inspection.
 Some companies will have invested hundreds of thousands of pounds by the time they get to filling in the GPhC application form and a failed inspection can put plans back by many months.

 One thing that any new entrant should be very cautious about saying is something that we hear all too often and is, "I don't need any advice on that because [xyz website] is doing it that way so I know it is legal".
-When I hear that my normal response is "Of course that is fine, but isn't that like saying that stealing a car must be legal because you know someone who steals cars?".
+But that is like saying "Stealing cars must be ok because somebody down the road got their car stolen".

 Partner | Rushport Advisory LLP